anurag22th/ML_Projects/Whatsapp Text Analysis/readme.txt

-Analyze whatsapp texts and chats.
+It is a streamlit app used to analyze whatsapp texts and chats.
+It can be used by Whatsapp buisness accounts to generate a comprhensive account about the texts, messages, user in easy to understand graphs.